tkazec/essays/session-manager-analytics/essay.md

 </div>

 ### Location
 It surprises me how many installs are from non-US users, and especially how non-US cities dominate.
-Internationalization is definitely on the todo list, as there’s probably a huge untapped market that would love it...
+Internationalization is definitely on the todo list, as there’s probably a huge untapped market that would love it.

 <div class="images">
 	<a href="countries.png" target="_blank"><img src="countries.png" style="width:500px" alt="Countries"></a>